TheSamuelVitor/api-go-postgres/README.md

-# api-go-postgres
+# -api-go-postgres

 ## About the project

 - Project that allows to manage projects, tasks, members and teams.
 - Project made with Go, Gin, Gorm and Postgres.
-- Published on Heroku, you can acess clicking <a href="https://api-go-projects.herokuapp.com/">here</a>
+- Published on Heroku, you can acess clicking `https://api-go-projects.herokuapp.com/.`
 - Database in cloud.

 ## Tecnologies

 - Go is a programming language was created by Google in 2009.
 - Gin is a HTTP framework that allows to handle request and response.
 - GORM is a library that allows to handle database connections.
 - Postgres is a database created in

 <div style="display: inline_block, align-items: center">
     <img alt="Golang Logo" height="70" width="70" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/go/go-original-wordmark.svg" />